Building Character

 - Do not use brand name products on the posters (e.g., Snickers, Doritos, Coca-Cola).

-Alcohol Facts (Use these facts and resources for your design!)
+Opioid Facts (Use these facts and resources for your design!)